Steven Universe: Crossovers

 "Say Uncle" is a crossover episode with Uncle Grandpa that aired on April 2, 2015.
 In the episode, Uncle Grandpa helps Steven use his Gem powers when he cannot summon his shield.
 The episode contains an acknowledgement by Uncle Grandpa that the episode is not canonical.
 Steven, Garnet, Amethyst, Pearl and other Cartoon Network characters from current and former shows made cameo appearances in the Uncle Grandpa episode "Pizza Eve".
 Additionally, Garnet appeared in "Crossover Nexus", an episode of OK K.O.!
 Let's Be Heroes, which aired on October 8, 2018.
-In the episode, Garnet teamed up with K.O., Ben Tennyson from Ben 10 and Raven from Teen Titans Go! to stop the villain Strike.
+In the episode, Garnet teams up with K.O., Ben Tennyson from Ben 10 and Raven from Teen Titans Go! to stop the villain Strike.

 Minisodes

 Two volumes of mini-episodes have been released by Cartoon Network.
 The first one includes the extended title theme "We Are the Crystal Gems"; shorts in which the Crystal Gems teach Steven about Gems in a classroom setting; an unboxing video of Steven's new duffel bag; and a short in which Steven's pet lion is playing with a cardboard box.
-The second volume contains fives minisodes that show Steven cooking, performing karaoke, reacting to "Crying Breakfast Friends!", video chatting with Lapis and Peridot, and playing a new song.
+The second volume contains five minisodes that show Steven cooking, performing karaoke, reacting to an episode of his favorite cartoon, video calling with Lapis and Peridot, and playing a new song.
+In 2018, Sugar collaborated with Dove to create six shorts addressing self-esteem issues, and two years later, created four shorts promoting anti-racism.

 Cancellation and sequels

-According to Rebecca Sugar, she was notified in 2016 that the series would be cancelled at the end of the fifth season.
-She prevailed upon Cartoon Network to extend the fifth season to 32 episodes, in order to have room to complete the story, as well as a follow-up television film, Steven Universe: The Movie.
-Along with the film, Cartoon Network also greenlighted an additional season of 20 episodes, which would become the sequel series Steven Universe Future, taking place after the events of the film.
+According to Rebecca Sugar, she was notified in 2016 that the series would be canceled at the end of the fifth season.
+She prevailed upon Cartoon Network to extend the fifth season to 32 episodes, in order to have room to complete the story, as well as a follow-up television film, Steven Universe: The Movie (2019).
+Along with the film, Cartoon Network also greenlit an additional season of 20 episodes, which would become the sequel miniseries Steven Universe Future (2020), taking place after the events of the film.
 Despite the show's end, Sugar has indicated that more stories could exist, but has stated that she needs a long break before deciding how to approach such a continuation.

-Film

-The follow-up TV film, Steven Universe: The Movie, was announced on July 21, 2018, at San Diego Comic-Con.
-A teaser was shown and was uploaded to the Cartoon Network YouTube channel.
-It was released on Cartoon Network commercial-free on September 2, 2019.
-The 82-minute film takes place two years after the events of the series finale; its plot centers on a deranged Gem, Spinel, erasing the Crystal Gems' memories to take revenge for her abandonment by Steven's mother.

-Sequel limited series

-The limited series Steven Universe Future, intended to serve as an epilogue to the main series, was announced at the 2019 New York Comic Con.
-Steven Universe Future premiered on December 7, 2019 and ran for a total of 20 11-minute episodes, including a four-part finale airing on March 27, 2020.
-Its narrative focuses on Steven dealing with his own emotional trauma in the aftermath of the events of the series.
+In June 2025, a spin-off titled Lars of the Stars was announced to be in development for Amazon Prime Video.